MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Integrating-Operations-Manager-with-Non-English-Versions-of-Team-Foundation-Server--TFS--or-a-Customized-Process-Model-in-TFS.md

         For example, change <STATE value\="**Closed**"> to <STATE value\="**已关闭**">.

-    5. Under WITD\/TRANSITIONS, modify each Transition from “state” to transition to “state”, where states need to match the security codes you chose in step c.
+    5. Under WITD\/TRANSITIONS, modify each Transition from "state" to transition to "state", where states need to match the security codes you chose in step c.

         For example, change <TRANSITION from\="**Accepted**" to\="**Closed**"> to <TRANSITION from\="**已批准**" to\="**已关闭**">.